stefanjudis/tiny-helpers/CONTRIBUTING.md

 ❌ DON'T: ["Some new tag"]

-_Please don't just create some new tags, we want to be careful to not introduce tags that will only include one helper._ :)
+_Please don't just create some new tags, we want to be careful to not introduce tags that will only include one helper._

+_Please don't set more than three tags, we want to keep the tags tidy._

 ---